galactic-src/cvport/README.md

 - setall uses two longs to seed all random number generators (Rand.cpp from Pascal)
 - origin destination matrix; is this to show where spread is predicted from/to?

-## Outstanding questions or areas to flesh out
+## Areas to flesh out understanding

 - Seems to allow predefined data generation seeds?
 - Seems to allow snapshotting and loading model state?